jayruth/pyeem/README.md

 # pyeem
-Python Library for Processing EEM Spectra
+Python Library for Processing EEM Spectra including training and vizualization of convolutional neural networks to identify chemicals or components presnet in samples.

 ## pyeem functions
 #### (under development)